leandrokanis/christian-system/preface.md

 Washington, Pennsylvania."

-The constitutional principle of this "Christian Association" and its object are clearly expressed in the following resolution: —"That this society, formed for the sole purpose of promoting simple evangelical Christianity, shall, to the utmost of its power, countenance and support such ministers, and such only, as exhibit
+The constitutional principle of this "Christian Association" and its object are clearly expressed in the following resolution: — "That this society, formed for the sole purpose of promoting simple evangelical Christianity, shall, to the utmost of its power, countenance and support such ministers, and such only, as exhibit